serverless/examples/aws-node-typescript-sqs-standard/README.md

 This example demonstrates how to setup a SQS Standard and send messages through the message body and attributes.

-The queue was created by using [queue construct from the Lift plugin](https://github.com/getlift/lift/blob/master/docs/queue.md), which works perfectly!
+The queue was created by using the [queue construct from the Lift plugin](https://github.com/getlift/lift/blob/master/docs/queue.md).

 ## Use Cases